Posted February 1, 2017

 Threat Intelligence Platform (TIP)

 - An optional component that allows organizations to customize and further refine MRTI that drives the mitigation steps take by the TIG.

 When using Machine Readable Threat Intelligence (MRTI), the set of threat intelligence data is highly automated and human-vetted before it is pushed to the TIG.
 For machine-to-machine automation, threat intelligence is shared using the OpenTPX JSON structure so that the TIG can easily process the data.

 - A blacklist of 100% known C2 botnet servers.

-- On outbound traffic streams from the organization, Malicious C2 Domains stop any internal assets that may have been infected by Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. reaching the C2.
+- On outbound traffic streams from the organization, Malicious C2 Domains stop any internal assets that may have been infected by Malware: Software that is intended to damage or disable computers and computer systems. reaching the C2.
 This stops further compromise from occurring, while allowing the security operations team to identify and clean up the infected asset.